 Named for native wax myrtle trees growing wild along the shores, Myrtle Beach was incorporated as a town in 1937 and as a city in 1957.
 It is the largest city in Horry County as well as the Myrtle Beach-Conway MSA.
-Situated largely on a barrier island between the Atlantic Intercoastal Waterway and the Atlantic Ocean, Myrtle Beach is home to over nine miles of recreational beachfront area and some of the worlds widest and cleanest stretches of white sandy beach.
-In addition to the world class beaches, 102 local golf courses, the Myrtle Beach Convention Center and nearby 312-acre oceanfront State Park, the City offers wide a variety of cultural entertainment, attracting nearly 14.7 million visitors annually, Myrtle Beach is a major U.S. tourist center continually receiving accolades from regional and national publications.
+Situated largely on a barrier island between the Atlantic Intercoastal Waterway and the Atlantic Ocean, Myrtle Beach is home to over nine miles of recreational beachfront area and some of the world's widest and cleanest stretches of white sandy beach.
+The community offers wide a variety of cultural entertainment, attracting nearly 14.5 million visitors annually, Myrtle Beach is a major U.S. tourist center continually receiving accolades from regional and national publications.